When it comes to Indian cooking, having a jar of garlic paste prepared will save you so much time.

 What is Garlic Paste?

 Garlic paste is just pureed garlic cloves with a bit of oil that you can keep in the fridge or freezer and use as needed.
-It’s a “trick” that makes it so much easier to cook Indian food on a daily basis.
+It’s a “trick” that makes it so much easier to cook Indian food daily.

 Indian cooking has a reputation for being time-consuming, but thankfully there are a few tips that have been passed down through the generations to help save time.
 Most of these “tricks” involve preparing ingredients in advance, like onion tomato masala and ginger paste and this garlic paste.